 Division 2 — The Air Force Association Club

-1. Definitions
+1. Terms used in this Division

 In this Division —

+“the Association” means the body deemed to be incorporated under the Associations Incorporation Act 1987 as the Australian Flying Corps and Royal Australian Air Force Association (Western Australia Division);

 “the club” means the club known as the Air Force Association (Western Australia Division) Club;

-“the Association” means the body deemed to be incorporated under the Associations Incorporation Act 1987 as the Australian Flying Corps and Royal Australian Air Force Association (Western Australia Division);

 “the Committee of Management” means the Division Committee of the Association as from time to time constituted under, and elected or appointed in accordance with, the rules of the Association.

 2. The Air Force Association (Western Australia Division) Club